 About the California Delta

 The California Delta is located roughly between Sacramento on the north and Stockton on the south and encompasses about 1,000 miles of waterways.
 The main contributing rivers are the Sacramento River, coming in from the north, and the San Joaquin River, coming in from the south.
 Other rivers feeding into the two major rivers include the American River, the Mokelumne River, the Cosumnes River and the Calaveras River.
-Before these rivers empty into the Pacific Ocean through the San Francisco Bay, they pass through some of the best boating waterways in this country, if not the world.
+Before these rivers empty into the Pacific Ocean through the San Francisco Bay, they pass through some of the best boating waterways in the country.
 The California Delta is a labyrinth of sloughs with names like Potato Slough, Whites Slough, Snodgrass Slough, Lost Slough, Georgiana Slough, Steamboat Slough, and many, many more.
-As one explores these watery avenues, vistas of vine-covered trees, blackberry brambles, or tule grasses appear at almost every turn.
-It truly is a boater’s paradise.
+As one explores these watery avenues, vistas of vine-covered trees, blackberry brambles, and tule grasses appear at almost every turn.
+There is abundant wildlife, including the great blue heron, egrets, ducks, geese, and, of course, fish.
+The California Delta truly is a boater's and fisherman's paradise.

 History of the California Delta Levee System